 UNITED KINGDOM

-The UK is an attractive market for Wisconsin exporters, not only as a large and sophisticated market but also as one that is recognized for its ease of doing business–particularly for U.S. companies, with longstanding relationships, close cultural links, a shared language and strong trade links across multiple sectors.
-The UK’s departure from the EU continues to prompt UK companies to reevaluate their sourcing strategies.
-Similarly, Wisconsin firms will want to review their distribution and service strategies in Europe.
-Traditionally, Britain’s strong manufacturing base has attracted Wisconsin industrial machinery suppliers and advanced manufacturing companies, particularly those serving the aerospace, defense, and security sectors.
-Current trends have British partners seeking out Wisconsin companies in life sciences, water technology, and the service industries.
+As not only a large and sophisticated market but one that is recognized for its ease of doing business, the United Kingdom is an attractive market for Wisconsin exporters.
+U.S. companies already have a strong position in the market due to longstanding relationships, close cultural links, a shared language, and strong trade links across multiple sectors; in addition, the UK’s departure from the EU will encourage UK companies to reevaluate their sourcing strategies.
+Similarly, Wisconsin firms will want to review their distribution and service strategies in Europe in light of this realignment.

 image with charts and numbers related to Wisconsin's import and export activity with the United Kingdom